rehman2711/keycloak-authentication/README.md

 - Create a realm (like a workspace)
 - Create a client (your app)
 - Add users (people who can log in)
 - Assign roles if needed (admin, employee, etc.)

+# Local Image changes Sync

+1. Rebuild the image

+From your project folder:

+docker build -t your-username/keycloak:latest .
+2. Push updated image to Docker Hub docker push your-username/keycloak:latest

+This overwrites the latest tag with your new version.

+---
+Image deployement is on s14 account
+---

 ## ⚠️ Important